Paideieitor/PlataformerGame/README.md

  - 2 Levels divided in checkpoints
  - Save and load function (EVERYTHING IS SAVED)*almost*
  - All movement is normalized
+ - Entity system
+ - UI with buttons, scrollbars, checkboxes and rotating button
+ - Timer for each level
+ - Time based highest score system

 ## Controls